 The Royal Serenade in the Hall of Mirrors

-Just before the Night Fountains Show, the Royal Serenade in the Hall of Mirrors is an opportunity to rediscover the Grand Apartments of the Palace of Versailles in the company of musicians and baroque dancers.
-This event offers a 45-minute tour of the Grand Apartments at sunset, from the Hercules Salon to the Marble Courtyard, via the Hall of Mirrors and the King and Queen’s Grand Apartments, accompanied by musicians from the Folies Françoises and the Compagnie de Danse l’Eventail.
+Just before the Night Fountains Show, the Royal Serenade in the Hall of Mirrors is an opportunity to rediscover the Grand Apartments of the Château de Versailles in the company of musicians and baroque dancers.
+This event offers a 45-minute tour of the Grand Apartments at sunset, from the Hercules Salon to the Marble Courtyard, through the Hall of Mirrors and the King and Queen’s Grand Apartments, accompanied by the musicians of the Folies Françoises and the Compagnie de Danse l’Eventail.

-Royal Serenade of the Palace of Versailles
+Royal Serenade at the Château de Versailles

-Every Saturday from June 27 to September 19, 2020, before the Night Fountains Show
+Every Saturday from June 27 to September 19, 2020, before the Night Fountains ShowSerenade + Night Fountains Show tickets: between 40 € and 47 € on-site

-The Musical Fountains Show at the Palace of Versailles
+The Musical Fountains Show at the Château de Versailles

-We explored, alongside the palace fountain technicians, the scenes behind the Musical Fountains Show and we were able to appreciate the scale of the work, as well as the architecture of the impressive historical hydraulic network of Versailles, mostly preserved for over three centuries!
-Afterward, we also took a short walk through the various groves of the King’s gardens, to witness the turning on of the most enchanting fountains of the Palace of Versailles.
+The Château de Versailles is so big, so vast, so beautiful, that it is a place you can never tire of discovering and rediscovering (in my opinion, of course).
+That day, we did a rather special tour with the favorite photographer, as we had the chance to discover the secret Versailles by visiting the underground passages of the palace gardens.
+Alongside the palace fountain engineers, we explored the behind-the-scenes of the Fountains Show, and we were able to appreciate the scale of the work, as well as the architecture of the impressive historical hydraulic network of Versailles, most of which has been preserved for over three centuries!
+Then, we also took a little tour through the various groves of the King’s gardens, to witness the fountains of the Château de Versailles in their most magical state.

-It was also an opportunity to attend the Musical Fountains Show, which takes place in the gardens of the Palace of Versailles from April to October every year.
-This event allows you to enjoy, during a walk, the beauty of the palace gardens and its groves, which are exceptionally open to the public at that time and brought to life by the fountain displays and music.
-A very pleasant way to appreciate this place in a slightly different and above all quite magical way!
+It was also an opportunity to attend the Musical Fountains Show, which takes place in the gardens of the Château de Versailles every year from April to October.
+This event allows you to enjoy, for the duration of a stroll, the beauty of the palace gardens and its groves, which are exceptionally open to the public at that time and brought to life by the operation of the fountains and by music.
+A very pleasant way to appreciate this place in a slightly different and, above all, quite magical way!

-The Musical Fountains Show of the Palace of Versailles
+The Musical Fountains Show at the Château de Versailles

 From June 6 to November 1, 2020

-Prices: €11 full price / €9.50 reduced price / from €8 to €9.50 in presale
+Saturdays and SundaysTickets: 11 € full price / 9.50 € reduced price / from 8 € to 9.50 € in presale

-Groves open from 9 am to 7 pm
+Groves open from 9:00 AM to 7:00 PM

-Music playing from 10 am to 7 pm
+Music playing from 10:00 AM to 7:00 PM

-Mirror Basin water display every 10 minutes from 10 am to 7 pm
+Mirror Basin water feature every 10 minutes from 10:00 AM to 7:00 PM

-The Night Fountains Show of the Palace of Versailles
+The Night Fountains Show at the Château de Versailles

-We had the opportunity to experience the Night Fountains Show in 2017 (date of the video below) with my favorite photographer, but we did them again in 2020.
-And I can tell you that despite the Covid situation, well, it was a real success (that evening anyway).
-It’s truly a magical and timeless moment that allows you to see the gardens of the Palace of Versailles from a completely different angle!
+We had the opportunity to experience the Night Fountains Show in 2017 (date of the video below) with the favorite photographer, but we also did it again in 2020.
+And I can tell you that despite the Covid situation, well, it was a real success (that evening, at least).
+It is truly a magical and timeless moment that allows you to see the gardens of the Château de Versailles from a completely different angle!

 The Night Fountains Show

-every Saturday from June 27 to September 19, 2020, from 8:30 pm to 11:05 pm
+Every Saturday from June 27 to September 19, 2020, from 8:30 PM to 11:05 PMTickets: from 24 € to 56 € (47 € Prestige ticket)

 _